nbagwan/SHIFTS/README.md

 "NotassignedSequences.txt"| This file contains some duplicated (for computing convenience) information whcih will be found in final file
 "AllWithSequence-massTag.txt"| This file contains all the data with FDR filtration and PSM to peak apex tagging.(PSM to Peak assignement). this will be a final File in case of where -i from parater defined as 0
 "IsotopCorrection_TargetData_withSequence-massTag.txt"| Will be the final file in case of where -i is defined as 1. contains all the PSMs after FDR filter and with Isopic corrections

+### Information and columns in output file

+Thr final output file contains 39 columns including all possible information from every step in SHIFTS, belonging to every scan
+Some important column are
+1. In case where -i in parameter was set as 0
+	1. scan
+	1. mass
+	1. delam ass
+1. In case